 What Type of Compensation Can I Receive?

 When a person sustains serious injuries in Las Vegas, the financial compensation awarded in a personal injury claim may be significant.
 This is because extensive medical bills, lost wages, and future damages are involved in these claims.
-To properly evaluate the worth of your catastrophic injury case and to represent your interests and financial needs, an injury attorney at our offices will typically work with medical professionals and expert witnesses in economics and psychology.
+An injury attorney at our offices will typically work with medical professionals and expert witnesses in economics and psychology to properly evaluate the worth of your catastrophic injury case and represent your interests and financial needs.

 Nevada law distinguishes three different types of compensation that include economic, non-economic, and punitive damages, which can include: